vmoroz/hermes-windows/doc/BuildingAndRunning.md

 ### Dependencies

-    You will need to install Visual Studios with following Spectre-migrated libraries You can find these in the Visual Studio Installer under Individual components
+    You will need to install Visual Studio with following Spectre-migrated libraries You can find these in the Visual Studio Installer under Individual components
     > MSVC v142 - VS 2019 C++ ARM64 Spectre-migrated libs (Latest)
     > MSVC v142 - VS 2019 C++ x64/x86 Spectre-migrated libs (Latest)